Abibubble/lucky-irishman/README.md

     * We gave that section height of 100vh.
     * We then set the button to position: fixed and set it to the place we wanted, which solved our bug.

-7. The 'Next Card' button wasn't giving us a new card.
+7. The clicking on the card wasn't giving us a new card.
     * We were just using cardPopulate function, which didn't flip the card to the card background.
     * We created a new function nextFlip, which called flipCard and cardPopulate functions.
-    * Both of these
+    * This gave us a lot of console errors.
+    * We then looked at how the function was being called, and realised we needed a setTimeout.
+    * We set this to delay the flip and populate functions, which solved our bug.

 ### Known Bugs
-1. The 'Rules and Regulations' box has no margin-right on mobile screen sizes.
-    * We tried using margin-right and padding-right.
-    * We tried looking at the responsive sizing of the box, but we couldn't find anything causing the styling issue.
+* None found

 ### Lighthouse
 We tested our website using DevTools Lighthouse feature, and got these results: